 Retirement planning is hard enough if you have always lived and worked in the United States.
 If you have worked in both Canada and the U.S., retirement planning may seem impossible.
-You have to deal with a moving exchange rate, different tax codes, and enough retirement planning acronyms to make you crazy (IRA, RRSP, TFSA, RRIF, etc.) Also, if social security planning isn’t difficult enough, now you need to deal with a CPP (another acronym) which could negatively (or positively) impact your social security benefit.
+You have to deal with a moving exchange rate, different tax codes, and enough retirement planning acronyms to make you crazy (IRA, RRSP, TFSA, RRIF, etc.) Also, if social security planning isn’t difficult enough, now you need to deal with a CPP (another acronym).
+The CPP can negatively (or positively) impact your social security benefit.
 Confused yet?
 This article will help you determine if your U.S. social security benefit will be impacted by working and earning a CPP in Canada.

 The Good (and Bad) of the Totalization Agreement between the U.S. and Canada

-In 1984, the U.S. and Canada agreed to a Totalization Agreement, in order to help “protect” social security benefits for people that have worked in both the U.S. and Canada.
+In 1984, the U.S. and Canada agreed to a Totalization Agreement.
+The order was to help “protect” social security benefits for people that have worked in both the U.S. and Canada.
 Yet, many people who are affected by this agreement feel it robs them of some of their social security, not protects it.

-The agreement allows U.S. workers, who may not have worked enough in the U.S. to qualify for social security, to combine work experience in U.S. and Canada to qualify for social security.
-For example, in the U.S. you need 10 years of work experience to qualify for social security.
+The Totalization Agreement allows U.S. workers to combine work experience in the U.S. and Canada to qualify for social security.
+This allows people to qualify for social security, even without having enough work credits.
+In the U.S. you need 10 years of work experience to qualify for social security.
 So, let’s say that you worked for 6 years in the U.S., and then took a job and moved to Canada for 20 years before retiring.
-Under normal social security rule, this would mean that you would miss out completely on social security.
+Under normal social security rules, this would mean that you would miss out completely on social security.
 However, the Totalization Agreement allows you to use your Canadian work experience to qualify for social security when you retire.
-Seems like this is a win-win for retirees, until you find out the ugly side of the agreement.
+Seems like this is a win-win for retirees until you find out the ugly side of the agreement.

-Unfortunately, the agreement may be good for people who have worked for less than ten years in the U.S., it is not as friendly if you actually qualify for your own social security benefit.
-The agreement contains a Windfall Elimination Provision (WEP), which reduces your U.S. social security benefit if you have worked in a job (including a job in Canada) in which you receive a foreign pension and didn’t pay into social security.
+Unfortunately, the agreement isn’t good for everyone.
+The Totalization Agreement is great for those who have worked for less than ten years in the U.S. However, it is not as friendly if you actually qualify for your own social security benefit.
+The agreement contains a Windfall Elimination Provision (WEP), which reduces your U.S. social security benefit if you have worked in a job in which you didn’t pay into social security.
+This includes working in Canada in which you earned a CPP and didn’t pay into social security.

 How much will your social security be impacted by WEP?